Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/data-types.md

 ### `Resource` {#Azure.ResourceManager.CommonTypes.Resource}

-Base model that defines common properties for all Azure Resource Manager resources.
+Common fields that are returned in the response for all Azure Resource Manager resources

 ```typespec
 model Azure.ResourceManager.CommonTypes.Resource